 (1) to the extent a law other than this act requires information to be provided, sent, or delivered in writing but permits that requirement to be varied by agreement, the requirement under subsection (a) that the information be in the form of an electronic record capable of retention may also be varied by agreement; and

-(2) a requirement under a law other than this act to send, communicate, or transmit a record by [first-class mail, postage prepaid] [regular United States mail], may be varied by agreement to the extent permitted by the other law.
+(2) a requirement under a law other than this act to send, communicate, or transmit a record by a specified means of delivery may be varied by agreement to the extent permitted by the other law.

 SECTION 10.
 ATTRIBUTION AND EFFECT OF ELECTRONIC RECORD AND ELECTRONIC SIGNATURE.